corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/operating/maintenance-mode.md

 ```

-## Ledger recovery distribution record cleanup
+## Ledger Recovery distribution record cleanup

 The Ledger Recovery distribution record cleanup removes distribution records earlier than a certain point in time.
 The job deletes entries from the `NODE_SENDER_DISTR_RECS` and `NODE_RECEIVER_DISTR_RECS` tables.
 For more information on Ledger Recovery and its associated distribution records, see [Ledger Recovery](../../ledger-recovery-flow.md).

 The Ledger Recovery distribution record cleanup only runs if one of the following parameters has been configured:

-* If the [network parameter](../../network/available-network-parameters.md) 'recoveryMaximumBackupInterval' is defined, then it is used and given first precedence
+* If the [network parameter](../../network/available-network-parameters.md) 'recoveryMaximumBackupInterval' is defined, then it is used and given first precedence.
 * Else, if the node parameter `enterpriseConfiguration.ledgerRecoveryConfiguration.recoveryMaximumBackupInterval` is defined, it is used.
 * Otherwise, the Ledger Recovery distribution record cleanup does not run.